felix018jiang/MUSA-550-Final-finall/README.md

 This project was made by Roshini Ganesh and Samriddhi Khare.

-The published site for this example repository is available at: [https://samriddhikhar3.github.io/MUSA_550_Final_Project/](https://samriddhikhar3.github.io/MUSA_550_Final_Project/).
+The published site for this example repository is available at [this link.](https://samriddhikhar3.github.io/PY_FINAL/)